Jury poised to deliberate death penalty or life sentence for gunman in Pittsburgh synagogue massacre

 He added: “This is a case that calls for the most severe punishment under the law: the death penalty.”

-Bowers’ lead defense attorney, Judy Clarke, acknowledged the horror of his crimes but urged jurors to opt for a life sentence.
+Bowers’ lead defense attorney, Judy Clarke, acknowledged the horror of his crimes but urged jurors to opt for mercy and a life sentence.

+Bowers’ attorneys have argued that he has schizophrenia, a serious brain disorder whose symptoms include delusions and hallucinations, and that Bowers attacked the synagogue out of a delusional belief that Jews were helping to bring about a genocide of white people by coming to the aid of refugees and immigrants.
+On Monday, Clarke recounted Bowers’ history of psychiatric hospitalizations, including an extended stay in a residential juvenile mental health program.

 “What has happened cannot be undone.
 We can’t rewind the clock and make it that this senseless crime never happened.
 All we can do is make the right decision going forward.
 We are asking you to make the right decision, and that is life,” Clarke said in her closing argument.